healingdrawing/task-netfix/README.md

 After some manipulations, project template from "professionals" became able to show some pages.
 Few hours later was decided to drop this shit into the trash, and recreate project, because of:

-- masterpiece design based eye bleeding (red/yellow/gray palette, the hummer and spanner on logo for web application with "cleaning" or "gardening" services)
+- masterpiece design based eye bleeding (red/yellow/gray palette, the hummer and spanner on logo for web application with "painting" or "gardening" services)
 - usage of three classes(the built-in `User`, and two extended) to manage users, when it enough to use just one extended from `AbstractUser` (admin is not required, so it also the reason to cut some not safe, methods)
 - synthetically generated "errors", which can happens naturally only under the heavy drugs, which also can raise some thinks 🤔